Trump fires watchdog who handled Ukraine complaint - KVIA

 In letters to lawmakers in August and September, Atkinson said he believed the complaint was “urgent” and “credible.”
 But the acting Director of National Intelligence at the time, Joseph Maguire, said he did not believe it met the definition of “urgent,” and tried to withhold the complaint from Congress.

-After a firestorm, the White House released the complaint, revealing that Trump had asked Ukrainian President Volodymyr Zelenskiy in a July call to investigate the Bidens.
-The House launched an inquiry, and three months later voted to impeach Trump.
+The complaint was eventually released after a firestorm, and it revealed that Trump had asked Ukrainian President Volodymyr Zelenskiy in a July call to investigate Democrats.
+The House launched an inquiry in September, and three months later voted to impeach Trump.
 The Republican-led Senate acquitted Trump in February.

-Trump said in the letter that he would nominate an individual “who has my full confidence” at a later date.
+Trump said in the letter to the Senate that Atkinson would be removed from office in 30 days, the required amount of time he must wait after informing Congress.
+He wrote that he would nominate an individual “who has my full confidence” at a later date.

+According to two congressional officials, Atkinson has been placed on administrative leave, meaning he will not serve out the 30 days.
+One of the officials said Atkinson was only informed of his removal on Friday night.
+The officials spoke on condition of anonymity because Atkinson’s administrative leave has not been announced.

 Democrats reacted swiftly to Atkinson’s removal.
 The top Democrat on the Senate intelligence panel, Virginia Sen. Mark Warner, said it was “unconscionable” that Trump would fire Atkinson in the midst of the coronavirus pandemic.